auramagi/swift-scoped-state/README.md

 ## Overview

-ScopedState separates the state a view declares from the implementation that supplies it.
-Its main pieces are:
+ScopedState separates the interface a view consumes from the implementation that supplies it.
+Views identify state with static key paths instead of receiving a concrete container, starting subscriptions, or passing context through each initializer.

-- **`@ScopedState`** — Selects and retains connected state for a view.
+- **`@ScopedState`** — Resolves a connection and exposes its current value to a view.
-- **Scopes** — Declare the state and operations available to a view hierarchy.
+- **Scopes** — Define the state and operations available to a view hierarchy.
-- **Connections** — Describe how values are initialized, updated, and optionally written back.
+- **Connections** — Define how values are initialized, updated, and optionally written back.
-- **Connection sources** — Adapt external values and update mechanisms into connections.
+- **Connection sources** — Adapt Observation, asynchronous sequences, Combine, or custom implementations.
-- **Containers** — Assemble connections into scopes and provide them to a view hierarchy.
+- **Containers** — Assemble connections into scopes and provide them at the appropriate point in the hierarchy.

 The complete path from scope declaration to environment injection stays compact.